I did not train my horses for 10 months.

 Because in Straightness Training we use the philosophy ‘Observe First, Produce Later’.

-So I first let the horses 'observe' their new working environment by just walking around the fence, both to the left and right.
+So at first, I let the horses ‘observe’ their new working environment by just walking around the fence, both to the left and right.

 And when I sensed that they felt comfortable and at ease, I started to check their bodies:

 I checked the LFS, and if I could reach the inside hind leg, and the outside hind leg.

 And I asked for a bit of trot and canter to observe their gaits and movements.

 While doing this, I spiraled a sort of through the arena, so that they could observe the whole outdoor.